Honouring the work of Prof Catherine Waddams

 The Objectives of Economic Regulation: Feasibility and Public Acceptability

-16 September 2019, Thomas Paine Lecture Theatre, University of East Anglia
+16 September 2019, Julian Study Centre, Floor 3, Room 3.02, University of East Anglia

 At the origin of the current regulatory structure, economic regulation may be characterised as focusing on a narrow definition of economic efficiency.
 These objectives have since broadened, largely in response to political imperatives.
 In some sectors, the number of legislated objectives for regulators has multiplied, without regulators receiving simple and implementable guidance on how to weigh the different objectives against each other.

 This conference discussed the theoretical and practical consequences of such trends, as well as the implications for political and public acceptance of devolving regulatory mandates to independent entities not subject to day-to-day political oversight.

 SPEAKERS: Lucy Eyre (Ofcom); Monica Giulietti (University of Loughborough); Bruno Liebhaberg (CERRE); Stephen Littlechild (University of Cambridge); Martin Lodge (LSE); David Newbery (University of Cambridge); Greg Olsen (Clifford Chance); Maureen Paul (Ofgem); Russell Pittman (U.S. Department of Justice); Alex Plant (Anglian Water); Michael Pollitt (University of Cambridge); Simon Roberts (CMA & CCRED); Michael Waterson (University of Warwick), and Frances Bowen, David Deller, Sean Ennis, Michael Harker, Amelia Fletcher, Tim Tutton, Bruce Lyons & Catherine Waddams (CCP & UEA).